rjmacarthy/typescript-redux-react-seed/README.md

-# React Redux Typescript Bitcoin Prices
+# A React, Redux and Typescript Seed

 A React, Redux and Typescript seed application.